 3 to continue to give advice to WRC and regional radiocommunication conferences, at an appropriate time, on difficulties in the application of any regulatory provision in force as well as those under discussion at the conference;

-4 to prepare the necessary input to the report of the Director of BR to the next WRC in accordance with Nos.
+4 to prepare the necessary input to the report of the Director of BR to the WRC in accordance with Nos.
 13.0.1 and 13.0.2 of the Radio Regulations with respect to the implementation of the above-mentioned provisions;

-5 to schedule its meetings with a view to facilitating consideration and action by administrations in accordance with No. 13.14 of the Radio Regulations,
+5 to schedule its meetings with a view to facilitating consideration and action by administrations in accordance with No. 13.14 of the Radio Regulations;

+6 for cases where the RRB have determined that a breach of No. 15.1 of the Radio Regulations has occurred or continues, then on the request of the administration bringing the case of harmful interference to the RRB, the information pertaining to the Board’s decision on the breach is to be published as an ITU press release in a timely manner, and in a way that facilitates public access,

 instructs the Director of the Radiocommunication Bureau